dd86k/fwod/README.md

 fwod would play like NetHack, a roguelike, turn-based game (well it's instant), dungeon crawling game.

-Reason I'm doing this is to expand my knownledge about C# even further and learn more profoundly about game development.
+Reason I'm doing this is to expand my knowledge about C# even further and learn more profoundly about game development.
 (In a way.
 Next might be with Unity)

 You can always send me an [email](mailto:devddstuff@gmail.com) or open a ticket.
 (I won't bite!)